Codeama/analytics/README.md

 - NodeJS/TypeScript & AWS CDK: for Infrastructure as Code
 - SNS, SQS, DynamoDB, DynamoDB Streams and API Gateway WebSockets

-### Infrastructure
+### Cloud Resources

-The `infra` directory contains the CDK app for the resources that constitute the entire infrastructure of the project on AWS.
+The `cloud_resources` directory contains the CDK app for the resources that constitute the entire infrastructure of the project on AWS.
 The resources include: API Gateway (Websocket), Lambda functions, SQS, SNS and DynamoDB.
 The API Gateway resources are backed by Lambda functions that process incoming requests via a websocket and publish them to SNS.
 SNS is subscribed to by a number of SQS queues that receive notifications based on specific filters: `post_views`, `profile_views` and so on.